Tap-Payments/BenefitPay-React-Native/README.md

 ##  interface []()

-1. Definition: This will help you control the layout (UI) of the payment form, like changing the theme light to dark, the language used (en or ar), ...
+1. Definition: This will help you control the layout (UI) of the payment form, the language used (en or ar), ...
 2. Type: Dictionary (_optional_)
 3. Fields:
-    -   **loader**
-        _Definition:_  A boolean to indicate wether or not you want to show a loading view on top of the benefit button while it is performing api requests.
     -   **locale**
         _Definition:_  The language of the benefit button.
 Accepted values as of now are:
         _Possible Values:_